Excellent staterooms, cuisine, entertainment & service, this is the newest Carnival ship and the first built fully in "Funship 2.0" tradition.

-Though there are only 7 people performing, with the technology, at times you think there is a 100 person cast; very impressive and enjoyable shows.
+Though there are only 8 people performing in the new Carnival "Playhouse Productions" stage shows, with the technology, at times you think there is a 100 person cast; very impressive and enjoyable shows.

 Rather than simply have a an early show, then repeat the performance for a late night show, they are alternating the shows, to enable those who perhaps missed one of the shows to see it at another time.

 The comedians no longer appear in the Ovation Theater, as there is a nightly venue for them in the George Lopez Punchliner Comedy Club.
-There are nightly comedy shows; with an early family show, and late night adults only shows.
+There are nightly comedy shows; with two early family shows, and a late night adults only show.

 Several new accommodation categories, including five-berth, two-bathroom staterooms especially for families, are offered.
 There is also a new style of balcony cabin called the Cove Balcony located on Deck 2, below the promenade decks.
 These balconies are shadier than the higher ones as they are built into the hull of the ship, which also makes them more private.